Schwab says first-quarter profit running 1 cent behind year ago

-NEW YORK (Reuters) - Charles Schwab Corp’s first-quarter earnings per share are currently running about 1 cent lower than the 24 cents a share it reported in the first quarter of 2014.
+NEW YORK, March 13 (Reuters) - Charles Schwab Corp’s first-quarter earnings per share are currently running about 1 cent lower than the 24 cents a share it reported in the first quarter of 2014.

 Chief Financial Officer Joe Martinetto attributed the drop to lower-than-expected trading from clients due to negative stock market returns through early February.
 In a prepared statement, he said expenses were higher than in the fourth quarter, as expected, as Schwab markets its new robo-advisor program.